Kataeb Party: 2000–2010

 The revival of Lebanon and the Party: Amin Gemayel returned to Lebanon in June 2000 and was welcomed by large crowds that filled the streets and squares of Bikfaya.
 Pierre Amin Gemayel was elected MP for Metn district, signalling the rebirth of the Kataeb Party.
 "Kataeb opposition" was structured and began its activities within the framework of the "Kornet Shahwan Coalition", and then through the Bristol Gathering, which formed a platform for the joint Christian-Muslim opposition.

 Eventually, all this led to the Independence Uprising in February 2005 and on 14 March 2005 more than a million Lebanese filled the streets of central Beirut to demand Syrian withdrawal and the restoration of sovereignty.
 The Kataeb Party extensively participated in the Cedar Revolution and MP Pierre Gemayel played a significant role in shaping this uprising which led to Lebanon's second independence.

-Syrian troops effectively left Lebanon on 26 April of the same year, and at the same time, the Kataeb Party reunited and retrieved its historical role.
+Syrian troops effectively left Lebanon on 26 April 2005.
+At the same time, the Kataeb Party reunited and retrieved its historical role.
 Pierre Amin Gemayel played a key role in reuniting the Party in 2006.
 Pierre Gemayel was assassinated on 21 November 2006, and in 2007, the Party was dealt another blow when MP Antoine Ghanem was assassinated as well.
 During the 2009 general elections, under the leadership of Amine Gemayel, they managed to receive 5 seats in parliament.